Nicht98/Logic/README.md

 -	 The work can be in any programming language you choose.
 -	When you send your solution, include a description and pseudocode of how you approached the problem and a summary of how the program finds an answer in your own words.

+#Waiting for your own way for solving that problem